Glauber: Trump ramps up divisive rhetoric over anthem

 President Donald Trump’s commentary about NFL players who protest the national anthem before games has only added to an already highly charged issue.
 Using grating language, he said teams should remove from the field any player who sits for the national anthem like Seahawks defensive end Michael Bennett or raises a fist like Eagles safety Malcolm Jenkins, both of whom are black.

 Or puts a hand on Jenkins’ shoulder, like Eagles defensive end Chris Long, who is white.
-Or puts a hand on Bennett’s shoulder, like Seahawks center Justin Britt, who is also white.
+Or puts a hand on Bennett’s shoulder, like Seahawks center Justin Britt, who also is white.

-If Eagles owner Jeffrey Lurie takes Trump at his word, Jenkins and Long would be fired after Sunday’s Giants-Eagles game if their behavior doesn’t change.
+If Eagles owner Jeffrey Lurie were to take Trump at his word, Jenkins and Long would be fired after Sunday’s Giants-Eagles game if their behavior doesn’t change.
 The same fate would befall Bennett and Britt after Seattle’s game in Tennessee on Sunday.

 This will not happen, of course.
 In fact, Giants owners John Mara and Steve Tisch tweeted: “Comments like we heard last night from the president are inappropriate, offensive and divisive.
 We are proud of our players, the vast majority of whom use their NFL platform to make a positive difference in our society.”